A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: Introduction

-Note that the Hamiltonian (\ref{1.29}) is nonselfadjoint and time-dependent, leading to specific problems that are absent in the selfadjoint case.

-In the scalar selfadjoint setting, Keel--Tao \cite{tao} proved endpoint Strichartz estimates for the free Schr\"{o}dinger and wave equations and introduced a general method for obtaining endpoint estimates (based on real interpolation) that has been useful in all similar contexts.
+Keel--Tao \cite{tao} proved endpoint Strichartz estimates for free Schr\"{o}dinger and wave equations and, more generally, showed that certain kernel decay bounds, together with $L^2$-boundedness of the evolution, imply endpoint Strichartz estimates.

-The issue of selfadjointness matters because one needs to reprove the usual dispersive estimates concerning the Schr\"{o}dinger equation.
-They do not follow in the same manner as in the selfadjoint case, where, for example, the unitarity of the time evolution immediately implies the $L^2$ boundedness.
+In the nonselfadjoint case (\ref{1.30}), these dispersive estimates have to be proved anew.
+They do not follow in the same manner as or from the selfadjoint case, where, for example, the unitarity of the time evolution immediately implies the $L^2$ boundedness.

 In \cite{schlag}, Schlag proved $L^1 \to L^{\infty}$ dispersive estimates for the Schr\"{o}dinger equation with a nonselfadjoint Hamiltonian, as well as non-endpoint Strichartz estimates.
-Erdo\^{g}an and Schlag \cite{erdsch2} proved $L^2$ bounds for the evolution as well.
-In \cite{bec}, endpoint Strichartz estimates in the nonselfadjoint case were obtained following the method of Keel and Tao.
-Finally, Cuccagna and Mizumatchi \cite{cucmiz} obtained the boundedness of the wave operators, from which all of the above can be inferred as a simple consequence.
+Erdo\^{g}an and Schlag \cite{erdsch2} proved $L^2$ bounds for the evolution as well. \cite{bec} proved endpoint Strichartz estimates in the nonselfadjoint case following the method of Keel--Tao.
+Finally, Cuccagna--Mizumatchi \cite{cucmiz} retrieved all previous results as a simple consequence of the boundedness of wave operators in the nonselfadjoint case.